 201 East Depot Street

 During his brief stay in Greeneville, Andrew met Eliza McCardle when she helped his family find a place to stay.
 He fell in love with her, but had to move on to find work.
 As fortune would have it, six months after moving to Rutledge, the Greeneville tailor retired and Andrew immediately moved back, arriving for a second time in March 1827.
 He married seventeen-year-old Eliza two months later, and the couple moved into a rented two-room house on Main Street.
 The front room was used as his tailor shop, while the back room is where the couple lived.
-Their first two children, Martha and Charles, where born there.
+Their first two children, Martha and Charles, where born here.

 In 1831, after three years of running a successful tailor business, Johnson had the money to purchase a small house and a lot for his tailor shop near the corner of Water and Main Cross streets (Depot and College streets today).
 Called the Early Johnson Home by the National Park Service, this would be his residence for the next twenty years.

 Johnson never had clear title to the property until 1850.
 He had originally bought it as a foreclosure after the owner died.
-His two sons, minors at the time, claimed they had inherited the house and that it could not be sold to pay their dead father’s debts.
+The owners two sons, minors at the time, claimed they had inherited the house and that it could not be sold to pay their dead father’s debts.
 The two parties argued back and forth for years.
 It wasn’t until 1850 that the matter was finally settled, with Johnson paying the brothers $305 as the result of a long-threatened lawsuit.

 In 1851, Johnson purchased a larger house on Main Street (known as the Homestead) from James Brannon for $950 plus his house on Water Street.
 The house changed hands many times after Brannon sold it a year later.